happyyqt/it-logger/README.md

 # IT-Logger

 This is a React Application for tracking IT department logs and managing technicians.
 It uses JSON-Server as a mock backend.
-In the frontend, I applied [Materialize CSS framework](https://materializecss.com/) for UI and utilized **Redux** to manage the app's state.
+In the frontend, I applied [Materialize CSS framework](https://materializecss.com/) for UI and utilized **Redux** to manage the app's state. **Redux-thunk** was adopted to communicate with the backend asynchronously.

 ## Usage